-UseCase Value Composed Resource Type of Composition ComputerSystemComposition ComputerSystem Specific ComputerSystemConstrainedComposition ComputerSystem Constrained capability.
+UseCase Value Composed Resource Type of Composition ComputerSystemComposition ComputerSystem Specific ComputerSystemConstrainedComposition ComputerSystem Constrained

+The property TargetCollection inside the Links object contains the URI of the Resource Collection that accepts the given capability.
 A client will be able to perform a create (POST) operation against this URI as described by the contents of the CapabilitiesObject.